Family & Companions

 A prominent theater actor who developed into a well-known supporting player on television, Evan Handler's life and career were almost cut short when he was diagnosed with a supposedly incurable form of leukemia in 1985.
 But instead of succumbing to the disease, Handler drew upon his youthful exuberance and stubbornness to combat his cancer, though he faced myriad challenges that included shoddy care from health professionals in addition to an already low chance of survival.
-After four years of his life spent beating the disease with chemotherapy and a risky bone marrow transplant, Handler emerged with renewed vigor, establishing himself as a key performer on hit shows like "Sex and the City" (HBO, 1998-2004), "The West Wing" (NBC, 1999-2006) and "Californication" (Showtime, 2007- ).
-Because of his success against cancer, Handler turned into an outspoken health care advocate, writing a scathing novel, Time on Fire: My Comedy of Terrors, which savaged the treatment he received, while subsequently inspiring readers with his valiant fight.
+After four years of his life spent beating the disease with chemotherapy and a risky bone marrow transplant, Handler emerged with renewed vigor, establishing himself as a key performer on hit shows like "Sex and the City" (HBO, 1998-2004) and its follow-up movies, "The West Wing" (NBC, 1999-2006), "Californication" (Showtime, 2007-14) and the first season of "American Crime Story" (FX 2016- ), "The People v.
+O.J.
+Simpson."
+Because of his success against cancer, Handler turned into an outspoken health care advocate, writing a scathing memoir, Time on Fire: My Comedy of Terrors, which savaged the treatment he received, while subsequently inspiring readers with his valiant fight.
 He also routinely spoke to various health care groups and wrote articles for major magazines about the poor state of medical care in the United States.
 Never one to fall into sentimentality, Handler proved to be an effective activist and talented performer, establishing himself as a vibrant presence both on screen and off.

 Born Jan.
 10, 1961, in New York, NY, Handler was raised by his father, Murry, who worked in advertising, and his mother, Enid, a mental health administrator, in Croton-on-Hudson along the Hudson River.
 Only an hour away from Manhattan, Handler was nonetheless determined to return, compelling him to graduate Hendrick Hudson High School in only three years.
 After graduating, he moved to New York City to begin work as an unpaid intern at the now-defunct Chelsea Theater, where he fell under the tutelage of artistic director Robert Kalfin.
 While at the Chelsea, he was cast in two off-Broadway shows: "Biography: A Game" and "Strider: The Story of a Horse."
 When the lead actor on the latter left the show, Handler took over, but left himself when the production moved to Broadway, simply so he could train at the famed Juilliard School.
 Less than two years later, however, Handler left Juilliard to make his feature film debut with a small supporting role in "Taps" (1981), playing one of the young cadets at a military academy who participates in a takeover of the school after learning it is about to be closed down and sold to developers.